 - In most cases, the procedure is performed using local anesthesia.
 Depending on the specifics of the procedure, it usually is performed in 45 minutes to two hours, with local anesthesia combined with sedation.
 Patients who are uneasy about the procedure or suffer from nervousness or anxiety may choose to undergo surgery while under general anesthesia.

 Blepharoplasty in Okatie

-For more information about eyelid surgery, or any other service we offer, contact Dr. Smith today at 866.705.8940 or 843.705.8940.
+For more information about eyelid surgery, or any other service we offer, contact Dr. Smith today at 843.705.8940.
 Our offices are located in South Carolina, serving the communities of Hilton Head, Bluffton, Beaufort and Okatie.
 We look forward to hearing from you!